 And finally, get your family into the habit of recycling properly - a printable graphic or list of do’s and don’ts in your kitchen can be a helpful reminder of what can and can’t be recycled.

-We have a huge range of eco-friendly plastic alternatives here at Inspire Me Naturally – from bathroom products to kitchen products and much more.
-Plus, we’re committed to using eco-friendly packaging for all product purchases made online (with AfterPay and ZipPay available!).
+We have a huge range of eco-friendly reusable alternatives here at Inspire Me Naturally - from bathroom products to kitchen products and much more.
+Plus, we’re committed to using eco-friendly packaging for all product purchases made online.